 Things like, the joys of biting straight into an apple after finally getting my braces off; discovering what exactly a ‘cronut’ was; pondering over Miley Cyrus’ decision to start licking hammers and more deeply, why legendary AFL player Adam Goodes was vilified for alerting security to a fan who was calling him an ape from the sideline of a game.

-Now that Adam and the famous altercation is back in the headlines, I reread the email I’d sent six years ago.
+Now that Adam and the famous altercation is back in the headlines, I reread the email I’d sent seven years ago.
 I’ll be honest, seeing those words again took the wind out of me.
 It's like a really depressing diary entry from my adolescence, bringing back memories from a time that I’d rather forget.

 In our house being Aboriginal was the greatest thing you could be.
 It was something all of us could be proud of, but outside our walls, the very opposite message was being said.